 Where required, project managers should be assisted by urban design professionals who understand both design quality and contractual situations.
-The Centre for Urban Design plays a critical advisory role in this process and should be consulted.
+The Urban Design Roads and Waterways team plays a critical advisory role in this process and should be consulted.

 The design needs monitoring during construction.
 Checking earthworks shaping, signing off on trial panels, ad hoc advice on design changes, and planting operations oversight are all important aspects of ensuring a project turns out well.
 In this example on the Tintenbar to Ewingsdale tunnel the monitoring was important to check that the landform wrapping around the cut and cover portals was successful.